 Neilson Park Creative Centre Spring Update

-Registration for our Winter 2021 Programs is now open with classes, workshops, open studios and free activities all available virtually!
+Registration for our Spring 2021 Programs is now open with classes, workshops, and open studios all available virtually!

 NPCC has temporarily closed its building in response to the latest COVID-19 restrictions announced by the Government of Ontario, which took effect on Monday, November 23.
 We will reopen based on guidance from the government.

 Covid-19 Health and Safety Measures